How Long Should You Keep State Tax Records?

-These states give themselves three years to audit returns and assess additional taxes due.
-This period begins on December 31 of the year for which the tax is due.
+Like the IRS, these states give themselves three years to audit returns and assess additional taxes due.
+However, unlike the IRS, this period begins on December 31 of the year for which the tax is due.

 Minnesota's statute of limitations is three and a half years from the date a return is filed or the date the return is due, whichever is later.

 Oregon's statute is three years after the return is filed, regardless of whether it's filed on or after the due date.
-So if the return is filed early, the limitations period will end at that time.
+So if the return is filed earlier than April 15, the limitations period will end earlier, as well.

 This state normally has three years from December 31 of the year in which the return was filed to assess taxes.
 That limitation can be extended by up to two years if there are certain revisions made to your taxes after the initial filing.

 How Long Do States Have to Collect Taxes Due?

-Keep in mind that these deadlines relate to the amount of time a state has to get around to auditing a tax return and assessing any additional taxes due.
+Keep in mind, these deadlines relate to the amount of time a state has to get around to auditing a tax return and assessing any additional taxes due.
 They generally have longer—sometimes much longer—to collect any tax that you owe according to your initial tax return.

 The statute of limitations for the federal government to collect tax debts is 10 years.
 This deadline applies to tax returns that were filed where taxes were due, but where the taxes have not yet been paid.
 Several states mirror this deadline, but some have much longer, and some have less time to initiate collection actions.
 It's 20 years in California and Illinois.
 It's also 20 years for the state to impose a tax lien in Missouri.

-The flip side is that it's only three years in Iowa—but only if you filed a tax return.
-It's also only three years in Utah, as well as in Nebraska unless a Notice of State Tax Lien is recorded with the government.
+Some states have shorter statutes of limitations.
+In Iowa, it's three years—but only if you filed a tax return.
+It's also only three years in Utah, as well as in Nebraska (unless a Notice of State Tax Lien is recorded with the government).

 Your Actions Can Affect the Statute of Limitations